demisto/content/Packs/FortiManager/Integrations/FortiManager/README.md

 ### fortimanager-address-group-create
 ***
-Create a new Address Group
+Create a new address group.

 #### Base Command